MohdShoaib530/lms-server/README.md

 ## Introduction

-The LMS-Client project is part of a Learning Management System, utilizing Node.js and Express to create a dynamic and efficient client-side application.
+The lms-server project is part of a Learning Management System, utilizing Node.js and Express to create a dynamic and efficient server-side application.
 It is structured to provide a seamless learning experience for users.

 ## Technologies Used